GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/deploy/upgrade.md

 ### Upgrade Kubeflow cluster to v1.6

 Starting from Kubeflow v1.6.0:
-* Component with deprecated API versions were upgraded to support GKE v1.22.
-If you would like to upgrade your GKE cluster, follow [GCP instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/upgrading-a-cluster).
+* Component with deprecated API versions were upgraded to support Google Kubernetes Engine v1.22.
+If you would like to upgrade your Google Kubernetes Engine cluster, follow [GCP instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/upgrading-a-cluster).
 * ASM was upgraded to v1.14.
 Follow the instructions on how to [upgrade ASM (Anthos Service Mesh)](#upgrade-asm-anthos-service-mesh).
 If you want to use ASM version prior to 1.11, refer to [the legacy instructions](https://github.com/GoogleCloudPlatform/kubeflow-distribution/blob/master/kubeflow/asm/deprecated/README.md).
 * Knative was upgraded to v1.2.
 Follow [Knative instructions](https://knative.dev/docs/install/upgrade/upgrade-installation/) to check current version and see if the update includes any breaking changes.
 * Cert-manager was upgraded to v1.5.
 To check your current version and see if the update includes any breaking changes, follow the [cert-manager instructions](https://cert-manager.io/docs/installation/upgrading/).